w00dstuck/vps/README.md

 startmasternode alias false mn-alias
 ```

-You may need to unlock the wallet **[Settings->Unlock Wallet]** before you run this command, entering your passHLIXase.
+You may need to unlock the wallet **[Settings->Unlock Wallet]** before you run this command, entering your passphrase.
 You can lock the wallet after it is finished.

 If everything was setup correctly, after entering the command you will see something like this:
 ```